RockefellerArchiveCenter/processing-manual/planning.md

 ## Project Kickoff
 ### Step 1 - Project Kickoff

-- The Head of Processing sends a Project Kickoff (notification email) to assign a given collection/project to the archival staff member.
+- The Assistant Director for Processing sends a Project Kickoff (Teams notification) to assign a given collection/project to the archival staff member.
 - The Head of Processing also sends a corresponding Project Kickoff to the Head of Collections Management and to the supervisor of the staff member (when the assigned staff is not a member of the Processing Team).
 - The Kickoff informs the applicable staff that the work will soon take place, and it is comprised of basic information such as project volume, current location, and processing priority.

 ## Project Vitals

-### Step 2 - Create Project Vitals (or receive Vitals from Head of Processing)
+### Step 2 - Create Project Vitals (or receive Vitals from Assistant Director for Processing)

 - The assigned archival staff member begins his/her work on the project by compiling vital information about the assignment.
 - The Project Vitals documented is intended to serve as a simplified processing plan, focusing on the critical data necessary to visualize, plan, and execute the work ahead.